zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/basic-setup.md

 - **`/runtime/`** - This is where all pallets (both custom "internal" and "external" ones) are aggregated and implemented for the chain's runtime.
 :::

-We can already build the node as is by running this command:
+We can already build the node as is by navigating to directory `kitties` in terminal and running this command:

 ```bash
 cargo +nightly build --release